 Do I need an ethics review?

-If you are not sure if you need REB approval for your study, please contact the Office of Applied Research at email@example.com.
+If you are not sure if you need REB approval for your study, please contact the Office of Applied Research and Innovation at firstname.lastname@example.org.

 Submit REB applications by email to email@example.com.
 Applications must be submitted by the first day of the month for that month's REB meeting.